cytoscape/cytoscape.js/md/style.md

  * **`background-image`** : The URL that points to the image that should be used as the node's background.
 PNG, JPG, and SVG are supported formats.
   * You may use a [data URI](https://en.wikipedia.org/wiki/Data_URI_scheme) to use embedded images, thereby saving a HTTP request.
-  * Can specify multiple background images by separating each image with a space (space delimited format), but if using a non-string stylesheet, then using arrays are preferred.
+  * You can specify multiple background images by separating each image with a space (space delimited format), but if using a non-string stylesheet, then using arrays are preferred.
     * The images will be applied to the node's body in the order given, layering one on top of each other.
     * When specifying properties for multiple images, if the property for a given image is not provided, then the default value is used as fallback.
+  * To put an image outside of the bounds of a node's body, it is necessary to specify `background-clip: none` and `bounds-expansion: n` for images that go `n` pixels beyond the bounding box of the node.
+Note that values of `n` should be relatively small for performance.
-  * SVG image considerations
+  * SVG image considerations:
     * Using the `viewbox` attribute in SVG images may cause render problems in Firefox.
     * SVG images do not work consistently in Internet Explorer.
     * Always include this XML header in each SVG image:
     ```
     <?xml version="1.0" encoding="UTF-8"?><!DOCTYPE svg>
     ```
-    * Use [encodeURIComponent](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent) to load SVG data.
+    * Use [encodeURIComponent](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent) on SVG data URIs.
     ```
     var data = 'data:image/svg+xml;utf8,' + encodeURIComponent(svgFile);
+    ```
+    * Do not use base 64 encoding for SVG within a data URI.
+    * Web fonts (e.g. WOFF, WOFF2) may not work within SVG `<text>` elements in some browsers.
+For best cross-browser compatibility, use native SVG versions of your icons --- usually defined as `<path>` elements.
+    * If you memoize function mappers to generate SVGs procedurally, you may want to have your function return an object like `{ svg, width, height }`.
+This allows you to use the dimensions of the image for other style properties, like node width and height.
+E.g.:
+    ```
+    var makeSvg = memoize( function(ele){
+      // impl...

+      return { svg: s, width: w, height: h };
+    } );

+    // ...

+    // init stylesheet
+    style: [
+      {
+        selector: 'node',
+        style: {
+          'background-image': function(ele){ return makeSvg(ele).svg; },
+          'width': function(ele){ return makeSvg(ele).width; },
+          'height': function(ele){ return makeSvg(ele).height; }
+        }
+      }
+    ]
     ```
  * **`background-image-crossorigin`**: All images are loaded with a [`crossorigin`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-crossorigin) attribute which may be `anonymous` or `use-credentials`.
 The default is set to `anonymous`.
  * **`background-image-opacity`** : The opacity of the background image.